Fcornaire/TF.EX/README.md

 # About The Project

 TF EX is a mod that attempts to bring netplay to TowerFall (EX as in a Fighting game EX move, usually costing meter).
-It uses [FortRise](https://github.com/Terria-K/FortRise) (the supported version is [4.7.2](https://github.com/FortRise/FortRise/releases/tag/4.7.2))+ Rollback netcode as infrastructure.
+It uses [FortRise](https://github.com/Terria-K/FortRise) (the supported version is [4.7.2](https://github.com/FortRise/FortRise/releases/tag/4.7.2) , there is a [pre release](https://github.com/Fcornaire/TF.EX/releases/tag/1.0.0-rc) compatible with 5.0.0)+ Rollback netcode as infrastructure.
 Due to the nature of the project, the mod is also able to record + view previous matches.
 Also, this project is still WIP!